If passed, you may get up to $25,000 to buy a new home

 First-generation homebuyer

 These grant funds are also reserved for first-generation buyers.
 You can qualify for this program if your parents, legal guardians, spouse, or domestic partner have not owned a home in the past three years.
-This requirement is waived for all home buyers who have previously lived in foster care and fall within the program’s income limits.
+This requirement is waived for all home buyers who have previously lived in foster care and fall within the program’s income limits, reinforcing the inclusive nature of the Biden first-time home buyer initiative.

 Household income limits